gboehl/dime-mcmc-matlab/README.rst

 **Differential-Independence Mixture Ensemble ("DIME") MCMC sampling for matlab**

-This is a standalone matlab implementation of the DIME sampler proposed in `Ensemble MCMC Sampling for Robust Bayesian Inference <https://gregorboehl.com/live/ademc_boehl.pdf>`_. *(Gregor Boehl, 2022, SSRN No. 4250395)*.
+This is a standalone matlab implementation of the DIME sampler proposed in `DIME MCMC: A Swiss Army Knife for Bayesian Inference <https://gregorboehl.com/live/dime_mcmc_boehl.pdf>`_ *(Gregor Boehl, 2022, SSRN No. 4250395)*.

 The sampler has a series of advantages over conventional samplers: